-If no JustGrants application submission validation, or if error notifications are received:
+If no JustGrants application submission confirmation email or validation is received, or if error notification is received:

-• Contact the JustGrants Service Desk at 833-872-5175 or JustGrants.Support@usdoj.gov regarding technical difficulties.
+Contact the JustGrants Service Desk at 833-872-5175 or JustGrants.Support@usdoj.gov regarding technical difficulties.
+See the OJP Grant Application Resource Guide for additional information.